diffix/pg_diffix/README.md

 ### Demo image

-The demo image extends the base image with a sample dataset and a user configured with `publish` access.
+The demo image extends the base image with a sample dataset and a user configured with `publish_trusted` access.

 Once started, the container creates and populates the `banking` database.
 Two users are created, with password `demo`: